jwetzell/showbridge-docs/src/content/docs/processors/string/encode.md

 sidebar:
     order: 2
 ---
-The string encode processor takes a string and turns it into an array of bytes.
+The `string.encode` processor takes a string and turns it into an array of bytes.
 This processor will return an error if the message being processed is not a string.

 - **type**: `string.encode`